silleknarf/notebook-numbers/README.md

 Installation
 ============

-Notebook Numbers web is implemented as a javascipt web-app, it must be served via http as images are being preloaded.
+Notebook Numbers web is implemented as a javascript web-app, it must be served via http as images are being preloaded.

 Doing this is simple if you have python: